-IRS transcripts are notorious for being extremely complexed and very hard to follow.
+IRS transcripts are notorious for being extremely complex and very hard to follow.
 So in many cases, the IRS will tell you that ordering a Tax Transcript can not help you get your refund any faster.
 This is true in a way because ordering the tax transcript will not speed up the process of getting a tax refund.
 But the coding and transactions that have occurred and posted to the account transcript can be pretty useful for someone who has been waiting for longer than 30 days and has not been able to figure out what is holding their tax return up.

-Transcripts are used more in Tax Resolution work, but they can also be helpful in tax preparation, too.
 Here are some ways you can start implementing the use of transcripts.

-- Waiting Longer Than 30 Days For an Update: The transactions codes that have occurred and posted to the account transcript can be pretty useful for someone who has been waiting for longer than 30 days and has not been able to figure out what is holding their tax return up.
+- Waiting Longer Than 30 Days For an Update: The transaction codes that have occurred and posted to the account transcript can be pretty useful for someone who has been waiting for longer than 30 days and has not been able to figure out what is holding their tax return up.

 - Track Letters & Notices: If the IRS is sending you a notice, the notice will show up as one of the line items on your account transcripts.